-If you have the knowledge, skill, and equipment necessary, you can start your computer service business fairly quickly and affordably.
-Here are five ideas you can start now.
+If you enjoy computers and are tech-savvy, then a computer-based home business could be ideal for you.
+This type of work can be done virtually from anywhere, as long as there is internet access.
+If you have the knowledge, skill, and equipment necessary, you can start your business fairly quickly and affordably.
+Here are five ideas you can start looking into now.

 Your clients can be diverse, from children to seniors, and everyone in between.
 You might be hired by businesses that need help learning specific programs or computer-related tasks, such as setting up a database or creating spreadsheets.

 You can even work with groups, training an entire office.
-Or you can run classes either through your home (if allowed by zoning) or through a local adult education resource such as the senior center.
+Or, you can run classes either through your home (if allowed by zoning) or through a local adult education resource such as the senior center.

 Tutoring does require patience, especially since technology has its own set of terms that many don't know or understand.